 Having been baptised in the Church of England, I was aware that I had a vocation to the ordained ministry from young adulthood, but was also aware that the changes affecting the Church of England meant that I was increasingly uncomfortable with what it was coming to represent.
 Before ordination, I spent eighteen years undertaking lay work as a musician within a number of Christian denominations, becoming familiar with issues of liturgy and parish life as well as developing experience in a number of pastoral settings, and coming to accept the conclusion that my vocation was to serve as a non-stipendiary minister within a traditionalist setting.

 Working with a small group of Christians meeting for worship in Central and South London, I first received ministerial commissioning in 2002 and subsequently prepared for my formal ordination in 2006.
 This event brought me into active contact with a number of the churches in the Continuing Anglican, Old Catholic and Liberal Catholic traditions.
 It also brought me into the communion of the Apostolic Episcopal Church (AEC), the American-founded church in which I continue to serve today, and in which I would subsequently hold senior office.

-I have always believed in a traditionally Anglican view of the Christian ministry, whereby the Orthodox and Catholic Faith is maintained alongside a broad and enquiring intellectual approach – a tradition found in the best of Anglicanism.
+I have always believed in a view of the Christian ministry whereby the Orthodox and Catholic Faith is maintained alongside a broad and enquiring intellectual approach – a tradition found in the best of Anglicanism.
 The way that this is expressed in my ministry is through the phrase Orthodox in Faith, Catholic in Practice, Anglican in Outlook.
 As such, I am strongly opposed to those currents that might be seen as narrowly ascetic or Puritanical, and for many years I have taken an active interest in the development of the Western esoteric tradition and its reconciliation with expressions of Catholicism and Western Orthodoxy.